The arrangement of the upper teeth in humans. Features of the structure of teeth

 Diagram of the structure of human teeth

-The structure of the human molar
+The structure of a human molar

 The first thing you need to know about teeth is that these organs are the only ones in the human body that cannot be restored.